WPDevelopers/twitter-cards-meta/readme.txt

 Though there are other possible ways to add Twitter Cards metadata but this plugin is the best and easiest way for Twitter Cards.
 We have reasons to believe so, we will explain that at the bottom of this page.
 Check our features first.

-**Feature Includes:**

-*   Auto Add Twitter Cards Meta Tags in every single posts/pages.
-*   For multi-author blog this plugin could add a extra field in 'Author Bio/Profile' page to add his own Twitter Account.
-*   Ability to get Attachment image automatically.
-*   This plugin will get the first used image, even if WordPress attachment image did not work properly.
-*   Ability to assign image from custom field, you could just type which custom field have the best image for this purpose.
-*   Possible to add Twitter Cards meta tags even in Home Page.
-*   You could include a custom Description for Home Page.
-*   Though its not a good practice but you could include a default Image, its specially helpful for home page.
-*   **Addon supported**
-*   **Summary Card with Large Image added as Addon**
-*   Photo Card Support Added.
-*   Ability to select **'Card Type'** per post basis or site-wide.
-*   Meta Box in post panel to select individual post's 'Card Type'.
-*   Option to force all posts (old and future posts) to a certain 'Cards Type'.
-It will override individual post's selection.
-*   Now Attached and Featured image both work properly and user have the option to select which type of image he wants.
-*   Validate 100% with W3C Markup Validation Service!

 > <strong>Contribute in GitHub!!</strong><br>
 > We are OpenSource & GPL and available in GitHub.
 You could also contribute.
 [Click here](https://github.com/ARCommunications/Twitter-Cards-Meta)!